konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 one thing optimally and use the standard input and standard output.
 The real power of Unix builds on the capability to easily connect tools.
 For this so called *pipes* are used.
-To use the standard output of one file as standard input of another tool the vertical bar `|` is used.
-For example, extract the first 1000 lines from `origin_of_species.txt`, search for lines that contain `species`, then search in those lines that contain `wild` and finally replace the `w`s by `m` call:
+To use the standard output of one tools as standard input of another tool the vertical bar `|` is used.
+For example, extract the first 1000 lines from `origin_of_species.txt`, search for lines that contain `species`, then search in those lines the ones wchich contain `wild` and finally replace the `w`s by `m` call:

     $ head -n 1000 origin_of_species.txt | grep species \
       | grep wild | tr "w" "m"

 ## Examples analysis

-Equipped with fine selection of useful programs and basic understanding how to combine them, we will no apply them perform some analysis of real biological data.
+Equipped with a fine selection of useful programs and basic understanding how to combine them, we will no apply them to analyze real biological data.

 ### Retrieving data